Herschenia A. Brown

 As a Corporate Mediator, I facilitate the resolution between employees and teams.

-Compared to losing time, money, and reputation, both External Ombuds and Mediator services are quite affordable.
-Also, as an External Ombuds, I contract as a consultant instead of full-time employee.
+Compared to losing money, time, and reputation, both External Ombuds and Mediator services are quite affordable.
+Also, as an outsourced Ombuds, I contract as a consultant instead of full-time employee.